mlswg/mls-architecture/draft-ietf-mls-architecture.md

 determined by the fact that the user has knowledge of the associated secret values.
-When a Client is part of a Group, it is called a Member and its signature key pair uniquely defines its identity to other clients or members a the Group.
+When a Client is part of a Group, it is called a Member and its signature key pair uniquely defines its identity to other clients or members in the Group.
 In some messaging systems, clients belonging to the same user must all share the same identity key pair, but MLS does not assume this.